 Costs of product revenue include direct and indirect costs related to the manufacturing of Twirla sold, including packaging services, freight, and allocation of overhead costs that are primarily fixed such as depreciation, salaries and benefits, and insurance.
 We expect these relatively fixed costs to become less significant as a percentage of sales with anticipated volume increases.
-There was no direct cost of product revenue during the three months ended March 31, 2021 as all product sold consisted of validation inventory which was previously expensed as research and development expense in the fourth quarter of 2020.
-We expect all validation inventory with a carrying value of zero to be utilized in 2021.
+There was no direct cost of product revenue on approximately 2,000 units sold and 3,000 units sold in the three and six months ended June 30, 2021, respectively, as those units were validation inventory which was previously expensed as research and development expense in the fourth quarter of 2020.